wrillrysata/expensify/README.md

 [![Stars](https://img.shields.io/badge/Stars-5-orange.svg)]()

 ### ABOUT
-Expensify is a React based application that lets you manage daily expenses.
+Expensify is a _fullsnack_ React based application to manage your daily expenses.

-More details soon...
+More details in a bit...